Differentially Private Optimizers Can Learn Adversarially Robust Models: Theoretical Analysis on Linear Classifiers

 To validate the condition of \Cref{thm:DP is most robust}, we now demonstrate the achievability of $b_\text{DP}<b_0$ as a result of the per-sample gradient clipping in DP optimizers.
 In words, we show that the robust intercept is stationary by the DP gradient descent but not so by the regular gradient descent.

-We consider the above setting with an attack magnitude $\gamma$ and $\sigma=0$.
-We temporarily ignore the noise because it only adds variance to the gradient but does not affect the mean (see \Cref{fig:dpsgd-intercept-r-boxplot}), and when learning rate is small, $\sigma$ has little effect on convergence \citep{bu2021convergence}.
+We consider the above setting with an attack magnitude $\gamma$ and $\sigma_\text{DP}=0$.
+We temporarily ignore the noise because it only adds variance to the gradient but does not affect the mean (see the blue and orange boxes in \Cref{fig:dpsgd-intercept-r-boxplot}), and when learning rate is small, $\sigma_\text{DP}$ has little effect on convergence \citep{bu2021convergence}.

 In DP gradient descent, if the clipping norm $R$ is sufficiently small, then each per-sample gradient $\g_t(\x_i,y_i;\mathbf{1},b_\gamma)$ has the same magnitude $R$ after clipping.
 Therefore the positive samples, pushing the intercept $b$ to increase, can balance with the negative ones that pull $b$ to descrease.
 Thus $b=b_\gamma$ is a stationary point learnable by DP training, even though it is smaller than $b_0$ by \Cref{fact:b decreasing}.
 However, in the non-DP gradient descent, $b_\gamma$ is not stationary.
 This is because the positive class gradient $\sum_i g_t(\x_i,+1;\mathbf{1},b_\gamma)$ is larger than the negative class gradient $\sum_i g_t(\x_i,-1;\mathbf{1},b_\gamma)$, so as to push the decision boundary $b_\gamma$ towards $b_0$, where the natural classifier $f_0$ is defined.
+We visualize our analysis in \Cref{fig:gradient-dist-gaussian-dptrained}.

 Next, suppose we only require the DP classifier to be more robust than the natural classifier, without requiring it to be the most robust among all linear classifiers.
-Then we can answer the question: fixing the attack magnitude $\gamma$, under which condition is $f_\text{DP}$ more robust than the natural classifier $f_0$? \begin{theorem} Fixing the attack magnitude $\gamma$, if data distribution in \Cref{eq:x distribution} satisfies $\frac{K^2+1}{2K}\gamma<|\theta-\gamma|+|\theta|$, then whenever $b_\gamma<b_\textup{DP}<b_0$, we have
+We can answer the question: fixing the attack magnitude $\gamma$, under which condition is $f_\text{DP}$ more robust than the natural classifier $f_0$? \begin{theorem} Fixing the attack magnitude $\gamma$, if data distribution in \Cref{eq:x distribution} satisfies $\frac{K^2+1}{2K}\gamma<|\theta-\gamma|+|\theta|$, then whenever $b_\gamma<b_\textup{DP}<b_0$, we have

 Furthermore, any intercept $b$ with better natural accuracy than $b_\textup{DP}$ must have worse robust accuracy: